alljoyn/extras-webdocs/docs/learn/core/system-description/alljoyn-security.md

 The following new Elliptic Curve Diffie-Hellman Ephemeral (ECDHE) based auth mechanism are added:

-* ECDHE_NULL is an anonymous key agreement.
-There is no PIN or passphrase required.
+* ECDHE_NULL is key agreement without authentication
-* ECDHE_PSK is a key agreement authenticated with a pre-shared key like a PIN, passphrase, or symmetric key.
+* ECDHE_PSK is a key agreement authenticated with a pre-shared symmetric key.
 * ECDHE_ECDSA is a key agreement authenticated with an asymmetric key validated with an ECDSA signature.